MISSION STATEMENT

 • Jennifer Watson, Director: Jennifer was born in Japan where her father, Dr. Jerry O’Donnell, was stationed.
 As the third child of the O’Donnell’s she has grown up around Montessori education and watched as the school flourished under her parent’s leadership.
 Jennifer has been married to Jason since 2002 and has a remarkable son, Brady, who had the privilege of attending The Montessori School from the age of 20 months through elementary.
 Since grading-out of The Montessori School, Brady has taken Pre-AP classes throughout middle school and plans to continue challenging himself in High School with AP classes.
 Jennifer has been the Director of both the Temple and Killeen campuses from 2007-2015.
 She left briefly to pursue her love of veterinary medicine and returned as the Director in 2020.
 Her leisure time is spent caring for her many animals, traveling, reading books, and the joys of being a Mom.

-• Tammy Clausen, Lead Teacher – Toddler II: Tammy was born in Victorville, California.
+• Tammy Clausen, Lead Teacher – Toddler: Tammy was born in Victorville, California.
 She is the oldest of three siblings.
 Her father was in the Air Force and they traveled a lot, living in Washington, Florida, Arkansas, and Germany.
 She graduated school in Cave City, Arkansas.
 Tammy is the proud mother of four boys and four grandsons.
 In 1998, she began working at the Cave City Public Schools as a Special Education aide for Elementary, Intermediate, and High School.
 She moved to Temple, Texas in 2019, and began working at a daycare.
-Mrs. Clausen recently married and is new to our school.
-She has a mothering instinct and loves working with children, especially the toddler age group.
-She truly believes that God directs each of our paths and places us where we need to be, happy to join our Montessori school.
+Mrs. Clausen has a mothering instinct and loves working with children, especially the toddler age group.
+After attending school at Grace Montessori, she graduated as a certified Infant and Toddler teacher.
+Tammy truly believes that God directs each of our paths and places us where we need to be.
+She is excited to be leading the toddler class in our Montessori school.

-• Janice De Jesus Gonzalez – Lead Teacher, Toddler 1: Janice was originally born in Rochester, NJ but raised in Puerto Rico.
+• Janice De Jesus Gonzalez, Intern Teacher – Toddler: Janice was originally born in Rochester, NJ but raised in Puerto Rico.
 She studied in the city of San Juan and graduated from the Luz America Calderon High School in 2011.
 Janice began studying nursing with a specialization in children, at Puerto Rico University Ana G. Mendez, and is in the process of finishing her studies here in Texas.
 Janice has been working with children since 2019 and she loves teaching them Spanish.
-Her hobbies include spending time with her family, watching mystery, drama and action movies, cooking, and reading.
+Her hobbies include spending time with her family, watching mystery, drama, and action movies, cooking, and reading.
 She also really enjoys her work because teaching children is near and dear to her heart.
-Janice believes that children are to be revered because they are our future legacies of tomorrow.
+Janice attended school at the Houston Montessori Center and is working toward her certification in Infants and Toddlers.

-• Karla Torres, Lead Teacher – Infant II: Karla was born in Puerto Rico and enjoys teaching the toddlers Spanish vocabulary and songs every day.
+• Karla Torres, Lead Teacher – Infant II: Karla was born in Puerto Rico and enjoys teaching her students Spanish vocabulary and songs every day.
 Because her dad was in the military, she spent part of her childhood in Germany and Korea.
 She met her husband in 2013 and has three beautiful children.
 In 2017, Karla moved to New York and was a receptionist in a factory.
 Looking for more opportunities, the family decided to move to Texas in 2020 where she began a career in childcare.
-Karla is happier to be working at a school rather than a daycare, where children are able to flourish and excel.
-In her spare time, Karla enjoys traveling, spend time with her family and trying new adventures.
+Since then, Karla attended Grace Montessori and graduated as a certified Infant and Toddler teacher.
+Karla enjoys traveling, spending time with her family, and trying new adventures.

 • Tigist Mekasha, Assistant Teacher – Infant I: Tigist was born and raised in the city of Addis Ababa located in Ethiopia, where her native language is Amharic.
 After meeting her husband and getting married in 2005, Tigist and her family moved from Ethiopia for work in Colorado and Nevada before settling in Texas.
 She has a passion for children and has worked in education since 2016.
 She has three children of her own and loves to take walks and read in her free time.